Diocese of Sandakan

 The Diocese of Sandakan (Dioecesis Sandakaanus; Keuskupan Sandakan: 山打根教区) is a Latin Catholic ecclesiastical jurisdiction located in Sabah, at East Malaysia.
 It is a suffragan diocese of the Archdiocese of Kota Kinabalu.
-The diocese is subdivided into 5 parishes (Sandakan, Beluran, Telupid, Lahad Datu and Tawau) and 1 mission district (Paitan), covering the east portion of the state.
+The diocese is subdivided into 5 parishes (Sandakan, Beluran, Lahad Datu, Telupid and Tawau) and 1 mission district (Paitan), covering the east coast portion of the state comprising the Sandakan as well as Lahad Datu and Tawau divisions.

 History

 The diocese was created by the decree of papal bull "Missionalem per navitatem" on 16 July 2007, and consist of the East Coast territory of the Archdiocese of Kota Kinabalu.
 Julius Dusin Gitom was appointed as the first bishop of the diocese.
 The diocese covers the Sandakan and Tawau Divisions located in the East Coast of Sabah state.